wpkc/mindbody-calendar/README.md

 * A single event template to display event details when a user clicks on an event in sidebar widget or calendar.
 * Uses WordPress transients to speed up response time and reduce the number of calls to MindBody Online.

+This code uses Devin Crossman's MindBody API wrapper code, and a copy of it is included in this repository.
+The current version of that code, with additional sample files, is located here:  https://github.com/devincrossman/mindbody-php-api

 Note: This is a fully functional, but unfinished project.
 I have no plans to continue work on it at this time.
 It was designed to replace the functionality of Modern Tribe's "The Events Calendar" WordPress plugin for a client that was using that before they signed up with MindBody Online.
 I did not find out until after I wrote all this code that you must have an Accelerate or Ultimate level account to get API access, and my client only had a Solo account.
 Upgrading their account was not possibile with their budget, so I discontinued development.